For breach counsel, panels & insurers

 Privileged introduction?
 Panel onboarding?

-We'll take the call directly.
-No sales funnel, no account managers — a senior practitioner and a partner.
+We will take the call directly.
+Senior practitioner and partner.